arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-2.md

 Let's reflect how to implement it.
 Again: we are more interested in the journey of *decomposing* the problem into smaller problems and then of *combining* them to generate a parser, rather than in writing this specific parser by hand.

-For sure, `parsePerson` should tackle somehow the problem of parsing the syntax specific to records, such as the initial `inst` keyword and the series of:
+`parsePerson` must address parsing the syntax specific to records, such as that initial `inst` keyword and the series of:

 ```
    - fieldName <- value